 If you have devices from several brands, you’ll probably want a universal remote.
 The SURE Universal Remote (iOS and Android) is one choice, although it also contains ads.
 It works with most smart TVs, plus Kodi, Roku, Chromecast, and can be voice-controlled through Alexa.
 It’ll even work with older IR-reliant devices, if your phone is capable of that.

-TVmote (iOS and Android) is another great free choice, also with a paid version.
+TVmote (iOS only) is another great free choice, also with a paid version.
 Like the SURE Remote, it works with most devices, including TVs from brands like LG, Panasonic, Phillips, and Samsung, as well as Kodi, Chromecast, Roku, Plex, and Mediaroom set top boxes.

 This list wouldn’t be complete without the Logitech Harmony Hub.
 It’s a physical product rather than just an app, and it’s not free – in fact, it’s a little pricey.
 However, its functionality and flexibility is unsurpassed.